ymollard/python-advanced-slides/slides.md

 ---
 In practice, your IDE can handle venv creation, activation and deactivation automatically for you when you create or open/close a project.

+### 🆕 PEP 668

+You can no longer use pip to install packages outside a venv.

+You can override this behaviour by passing `--break-system-packages`.

 ![bg right:50% 85%](img/venv-pycharm.png)

 ---